 Fire and Police Graduate Advanced Fire Investigation Course

-State Fire Marshal Stephen D. Coan and Massachusetts Firefighting Academy Director Shawn P. Murray are pleased to announce the graduation of 32 members of the Massachusetts Firefighting Academy’s six-day Advanced Fire Investigation course on Thursday, March 21, 2014.
-This rigorous professional training provides fire, and state and local police officers with the advanced skills to accurately determine the origin and cause of fires in their jurisdictions and together, build solid, prosecutable cases.
-The Massachusetts Firefighting Academy, a division of the Department of Fire Services, offers this program, tuition-free.
+State Fire Marshal Peter J. Ostroskey and Massachusetts Firefighting Academy Deputy Director Joseph Klucznik are pleased to announce 24 public safety officials completed the Massachusetts Firefighting Academy’s six-day Advanced Fire Investigation course on Wednesday, April 30, 2017.
+This rigorous professional training provides public safety professionals with the advanced skills to accurately determine the origin and cause of fires in their jurisdictions and together, build solid, prosecutable cases.

 Team Concept of Fire Investigation

 State Fire Marshal Ostroskey said, “The team concept of fire investigation has been used successfully in Massachusetts for over 20 years and it starts with joint training.”
 He added, “When police and fire are trained in the same techniques and procedures together, the consistency leads to accurate origin and cause determinations, and when arson is the cause, solid criminal cases.”